japoveda10/datascience/1. Python/Programming with Python course/README.md

 # Programming with Python
-This repository has some Python programs I made for the Programming with Python course.
+This repository has the Python programs I made for the Programming with Python course.

 # What does it have?